 So not only is it unmanly to love your wife, it’s kind of gay to love Jesus, because Satan changed love to include icky homosexuality.

 Oh, and the brainwashing part?
 Yeah, I think that’s always been a bit of a problem, girly decor or not.
 Kind of may explain why so many people are becoming atheists.
 But apparently women love being “brainwashed by words they don’t believe,” because we’re just mindless coffee-serving baby machines, after all.

 - Don’t talk about “Jesus’ love, compassion and grace” because they’re “not male concepts.”
 Men are all robots and leave all that silly worrying to the little ladies.

 - “Men want to know about his great decision making and leadership,” because men have to be the head of the house, you know!

-- When holding men’s group discussions, pick topics like “pornography,” which men obviously love and women have no interest in talking about (lest we offend their fragile sensibilities).
+- When holding men’s group discussions, pick topics like “online pornography sites like www.hdpornvideo.xxx,” which men obviously love and women have no interest in talking about (lest we offend their fragile sensibilities).

 - Play the World Cup during services.
 Because all men love sports, and much rather watch them in church than in the comfort of their own home or a pub.

 - To correct for the previous point, start holding church services in a pub!
 The only downside to offering free beer is that you’ll likely attract a bunch of godless heathens who are just using you.

 You know what?
 I kind of like this marketing idea.
 Yeah, it’s horrendously ignorant, offensive, and constructed on both male and female gender stereotypes.
 But it’s going to attract manly testosterone filled douchebags who are too homophobic to sing songs and expect women to wait on them.
 Religion can have those assholes.
 Atheism will gladly take all the thoughtful, open-minded, non-douchebag men that you scare away.